Lego expects to keep on outperforming toy market

 “We are, of course, noticing a very considerable amount of excitement surrounding ‘The Lego Movie’, even in places where Lego is not so well known,” Knudstorp said.

-The animated film that depicts a world based on the colorful toy blocks has led the United States box office charts for three consecutive weekends.
+The animated film that depicts a world based on the colourful toy blocks has led the United States box office charts for three consecutive weekends.